 Does the student’s own income count on the FAFSA?

-Yes — student income is reported separately from parent income in the dependent-student case (and is the only income reported in the independent-student case).
-The formula applies a student earnings allowance — approximately $9,400 for 2026-27 — before the student’s earnings start contributing to the SAI, so for most students with typical part-time earnings, the SAI impact is zero.
+Yes, student income is reported separately from parent income in the dependent-student case, and it is the only income reported in the independent-student case.
+The formula applies a student earnings allowance, $11,770 for a dependent student in 2026-27, before the student’s earnings start contributing to the SAI, so for most students with typical part-time earnings, the SAI impact is zero.

 The FAFSA asks for the student’s own: